Transfer Credits

 Students who have completed the 25 modules in the Online Return to Work Coordinator Program or the 25 modules in the Disability Management Practitioner Certificate Program within 3 years or who have current CDMP or CRTWC Certification will be granted block transfer credit for the following specific courses:

-• WHDM 201: Introduction to Disability Management and Return to Work
+• WHDM 105 Disability and Management & Return to Work

 • WHDM 309: Job Analysis, Assessment Reports, and Accommodation Technology